yuzisun/ai-gateway/docs/proposals/001-ai-gateway-proposal/proposal.md

 Much of this is better explained visually:

-Below is a detailed view how an inference request works on envoy AI gateway
+Below is a detailed view how an inference request works on `Envoy AI Gateway`.

 ![Data Plane](./data_plane.png)

 This diagram lightly follows the example request for routing to Anthropic claude 3.5 sonnet model on AWS Bedrock.
 The flow can be described as:
-- The request comes in to envoy AI gateway(Ext-Proc).
+- The request comes in to `Envoy AI Gateway` instances.
 - Ext Authorization filter is applied for checking if the user or account is authorized to access the model.
-- ExtProc calculates the routing destination by matching request headers such as model name and inject the routing header `x-ai-gateway-llm-model-name`.
+- `Envoy AI Gateway` ExtProc calculates the backend by matching request headers such as model name and inject the routing header `x-ai-eg-selected-backend` for envoy routing filter.
-- ExtProc translates the user inference request (OpenAI) to the data schema according to the AI provider.
+- `Envoy AI Gateway` ExtProc translates the user inference request (OpenAI) to the API schema of the AI service backend.
-- Rate limiting is applied for request based usage tracking.
+- AI service authentication policy is applied based on the AI service backend:
-- Provider authentication policy is applied based on the AI provider
+  - API key is injected to the request headers for the AI Services that supports API keys.
-  - API key is injected to the request headers for the provider supporting API keys.
+  - AWS requests are signed by ExtProc and credentials are injected for AWS Bedrock service authentication.
-  - AWS requests are signed by ExtProc and credentials are injected for authenticating with AWS Bedrock service if the backend is targeted to AWS
+- Rate limiting filter is applied for request based usage tracking.
-- Request is routed by the envoy proxy to the specified or calculated destination.
+- Request is routed by the envoy proxy to the specified or calculated AI service backend.
-- Upon receiving the response from AI provider, the token usage limit is reduced by extracting the usage fields of chat completion response.
+- Upon receiving the response from the AI service, the token usage limit is reduced by extracting the usage fields of the chat completion response.
   - the rate limit is enforced on the subsequent request.